Khotyn Fortress: 17th to 19th centuries

-Bohdan Khmelnytsky, came first as an ally of Principalities of Moldavia and Wallachia, then occupied the Khotyn Fortress for a period of time in the spring of 1650.
-In 1653, in the Zhvanets Battle on the left bank of Dniester, a garrison of Turks from Khotyn were fighting in the battle along with the forces of the Principality of Moldavia.
-In November 1673, the Khotyn Fortress was lost by the Turks and Jan Sobieski started to occupy Khotyn with a Polish-Cossack army.
-Jan Sobieski is known to have described the battle as "More than 60 guns were thundering non-stop, the sky was in flames and smothered in smoke, the earth was quaking, the walls were groaning, the rocks were splitting into pieces.
+Hetman Bohdan Khmelnytsky initially allied with the Principalities of Moldavia and Wallachia before occupying Khotyn Fortress for a period in the spring of 1650.
+During the Zhvanets Battle in 1653, fought on the left bank of Dniester, a garrison of Turks from Khotyn fought alongside Moldavian forces.
+In November 1673, the Khotyn Fortress was lost by the Turks.
+Jan Sobieski would begin to occupy Khotyn with a Polish–Cossack army.
+Sobieski vividly described the battle:More than 60 guns were thundering non-stop, the sky was in flames and smothered in smoke, the earth was quaking, the walls were groaning, the rocks were splitting into pieces.
 That which my eyes captured throughout the day was indescribable.
-It is impossible to convey the persistence and courage, or rather despair, with which both parties were fighting".

-In early August 1674 the fortress was captured back bu Turkish forces; Jan Sobieski, by then the Polish king, recaptured it in 1684.
+It is impossible to convey the persistence and courage, or rather despair, with which both parties were fighting.In early August 1674, the fortress was captured back by Turkish forces.
+Jan Sobieski, then the Polish king, recaptured it in 1684.

 With the 1699 Karlowitz Peace Treaty, the fortress was transferred from the Polish–Lithuanian Commonwealth to Moldavia.
 In 1711, Khotyn was again taken over by the Turks.
 The Turks then fortified Khotyn following a six-year (1712–18) reconstruction and it became the foremost stronghold of the Ottoman defence in Eastern Europe.

 In 1739, after the Russians defeated the Turks in the Battle of Stavuchany (today Stavceane) in which Ukrainians, Russians, Georgians, and Moldavians fought, they laid siege on the Khotyn fortress.
 The commander of the Turkish forces, Iliaş Colceag surrendered the fortress to the Russian commander Burkhard Christoph von Münnich.

 In 1769 and 1788, the Russians again successfully stormed the fortress, but every time it was given back according to peace treaties.
 Only after the Russo-Turkish War (1806-1812) did Khotyn become a permanent part of Russia and a district center in Bessarabia.
 However, when the Turks were retreating, they almost completely ruined the fortress.

 In 1826, the city of Khotyn was given a coat of arms.

-In 1832, the new church of Oleksandr Nevskiy was built on the territory inside of the fortress.
+In 1832, the new church of St. Alexander Nevsky was built on the territory inside of the fortress.

 In 1856, the government ended the status of the Khotyn Fortress as a military entity.